FreeFlarum/freeflarum.com/docs/en/legal/terms.md

 FreeFlarum may periodically review forums for presence of CSAM, spam or otherwise illegal content, and take appropriate action should a forum host this type of content.

 ### 2.18.
 Reporting Violations
-If you believe a forum hosted on FreeFlarum violates these terms, please report it privately at [info@freeflarum.com](mailto:info@freeflarum.com).
+If you believe a forum hosted on FreeFlarum violates these terms, please report it *privately* to the following e-mail address: [info@freeflarum.com](mailto:info@freeflarum.com).

 ## 3. Fair Use Policy

 ### 3.1.
 Usage Limits
-To ensure service stability and availability, FreeFlarum imposes the following soft limits:
+To ensure service stability and availability, FreeFlarum may impose the following limits:

-- Maximum 50 active visitors simultaneously
+- Maximum 50 active visitors simultaneously, forum-wide
 - 1,000 registered users
 - 5,000 discussions
 - 10,000 posts
 - The cumulative forum size does not exceed 1 GB (assets, file uploads, etc...)

-Forums exceeding the limits for users, discussions and posts will be notified via email.
-Active visitors are not checked automatically.
+Forums exceeding the limits for users, discussions and posts may be notified via e-mail to the forum's main administrator's inbox (the e-mail used during sign up at FreeFlarum's main website).

 ### 3.2.
 Forum Activity Monitoring
 FreeFlarum conducts quarterly checks for inactive and excessively active forums.
 Criteria for these categories are: